MatthewJohn/terrareg/docs/API.md

 Return list of filters available for search.

-*Deprepcation*: The `/v1/terrareg/search_filters` endpoint has been deprecated in favor of `/v1/terrareg/modules/search/filters`
+*Deprecation*: The `/v1/terrareg/search_filters` endpoint has been deprecated in favor of `/v1/terrareg/modules/search/filters`

 The previous endpoint will be removed in a future major release.